anordal/shellharden/how_to_do_things_safely_in_bash.md

 #### An alternative with 3 corner cases

-The otherwise evil IFS variable has a legitimate use in the `read` command, where it can be used as another way to separate fields without invoking indirect wildcard expansion.
+The otherwise evil IFS variable has a legitimate use in the `read` command, where it can be used as another way to separate fields without invoking indirect pathname expansion.
 IFS is brought into significance by requesting either multiple variables or using the array option to `read`.
 By disabling the delimiter `-d ''`, we read all the way to the end.
 Because read returns nonzero when it encounters the end, it must be guarded against errexit (`|| true`) if that is enabled.